docker/docs/engine/security/trust/trust_delegation.md

 stored, as well as which Notary server to use by default.

-For more detailed information about how to use Notary outside of the Docker Content Trust use cases, refer to the Notary Cli documentation [here](https://github.com/theupdateframework/notary/blob/master/docs/command_reference.md)
+For more detailed information about how to use Notary outside of the Docker Content Trust use cases, refer to the Notary CLI documentation [here](https://github.com/theupdateframework/notary/blob/master/docs/command_reference.md)

 ## Creating Delegation Keys